-The New Year is welcoming some important changes to help improve the diagnosis and management of COPD (chronic obstructive pulmonary disease) around the world.
+The New Year is welcoming some important changes to help improve the diagnosis and management of chronic obstructive pulmonary disease (COPD) around the world.

 For the first time, COPD treatment will now only be guided by the everyday symptoms and flare-up (exacerbation) risk faced by people living with the condition.
 Lung function tests measuring how much air you can breathe out in one forced breath, such as spirometry, will still be essential to confirm a COPD diagnosis and to assess prognosis over time, but won’t guide the treatment recommendations.

-If you, or a loved one, have been struggling with COPD, why not seize the New Year and book your next appointment with your doctor?
-Discuss how well your COPD is managed and whether this year it is time to reassess your symptoms and risk of having a flare-up.
+If you or a loved one have been struggling with COPD, why not seize the New Year and book your next appointment with your doctor?
+Discuss how well your COPD is managed and whether it is time to reassess your symptoms and risk of having a flare-up.

 COPD assessment and treatment are changing.
 It might be time to reassess.